Mediterranean ceramic tile rooftop ready for solar panel installation

-Calculate panels needed by real consumption.
-Table by kWh, PVGIS Málaga formula, rooftop space, comparison vs Madrid and Bilbao.
+Exact panels by consumption: 2026 table by kWh/year, PVGIS Málaga formula, rooftop space needed.
+Real examples vs Madrid and Bilbao.

 Indicative sizing guide based on PVGIS Málaga production.
 Real production varies by exact municipality and roof orientation.
 Translation may need a fact-check pass.